anglerfishlyy/anglerfishlyy/README.md

-HI... 🙂 ..
-I am a MERN stack developer (learning other stacks as well) ,  currently working as a software developer intern @QAAS startup , based out of india.
+HI...I am a B.tech , CSE student at KCEA. 🙂 .. am a MERN stack developer (learning other stacks as well) ,  currently working as a software developer intern @QAAS startup , based out of india.
 I am very curious about knowing ways to develop software efficiently.

 <br/>